-For his A2 licence the pupil received instruction in aerodynamics, aeronautical engineering, elementary navigation, meteorology, flying procedures and training in the reception of morse.
+For his A2 license the pupil received instruction in aerodynamics, aeronautical engineering, elementary navigation, meteorology, flying procedures and training in the reception of Morse.
 For his B license he flew higher-performance aircraft like the Arado 66, the Gotha 145 and the Arado 76, heavier aircraft like the Junkers W33 and W44 and the twin-engined Focke Wulf Fw 58, and obsolescent combat types such as the He 51, the Ar 65 and the Hs 123.
 On successful completion of his B2 training the candidate had between 100 and 150 hours flying time, and received his Luftwaffenflugzeugfuehrerschein (pilot’s licence) and his Flugzeugfuehrerabzeichen (pilot’s wings).

 Those pilots selected for single-engined fighters or dive-bombers now went straight to the respective specialist schools for training in these roles.

 Prospective twin-engined fighter, bomber and reconnaissance pilots went on to the C Flying Schools, where they received a further 50 to 60 hours flying during a course of some six months duration.
-These pilots were given ground training in advanced aeronautical subjects, and flew obsolescent operational types such as (in the case of bomber pilots) early versions of the He 111, the Ju 52, the Ju 86 and the Do 17 .
-When he qualified at the C School the pilot received his ELF* or advanced pilot’s licence.
+These pilots were given ground training in advanced aeronautical subjects, and flew obsolescent operational types such as (in the case of bomber pilots) early versions of the He 111, the Ju 52, the Ju 86 and the Do 17.
+When he qualified at the C School the pilot received his ELF* or advanced pilot’s license.
 He was now able to fly his aircraft by day or by night with reasonable proficiency, had limited training in instrument flying, and could perform simple cross-country navigational flights under fair weather conditions.

 On leaving the C School, the twin-engined fighter pilots went to their specialist school; the bomber and reconnaissance pilots were sent for 50 to 60 hours extra training in blind-flying, before moving to their specialist schools.

-At the various specialist training establishments (Fighter, Bomber, Twin-engined Fighter, Dive-bomber and Reconnaissance) the pilots to fly multi-seat aircraft joined up with their crews.
+At the various specialist training establishments (Fighter, Bomber, twin-engined Fighter, Dive-bomber and Reconnaissance) the pilots to fly multi-seat aircraft joined up with their crews.
 Combined crew training began, flying in operational types of the latest design.
-In general the exercises engaged in at the specialist schools were similar to those flown by bomber and reconnaissance pilots at the C Schools, but the night and cross-country flights were of longer duration and were undertaken in less favourable weather.
+In general the exercises engaged in at the specialist schools were similar to those flown by bomber and reconnaissance pilots at the C Schools, but the night and cross-country flights were of longer duration and were undertaken in less favorable weather.
 On completion of their training at the specialist school, the crew usually remained together and was sent to an operational unit.

 An important point to note is that during the initial part of the war the role of the observer (German: Beobachter) in a multi-seat aircraft was not so close to that of navigator as the literal English translation of the term might suggest.
 In fact the observer was trained as an aircraft captain, having flown as a pilot up to C standard before moving to the observers’ school for a nine-month course (where he received further training in blind flying as well as navigation).
 Soon after the outbreak of the war the rule of the observer being the aircraft captain was gradually relaxed; from the beginning of 1942 observer training steadily deteriorated, until by 1944 it was down to five months, with little pilot training.

 Having passed through their respective specialist training schools, the crews were sent to Ergaenzungseinheiten (operational training units) attached to the various operational Geschwader or Gruppen (groups).
-Here the crews learnt the tactical methods peculiar to the operational units they were later to join.
+Here the crews learned the tactical methods peculiar to the operational units they were later to join.
 As well as providing operational training, the Ergaenzungseinheiten served as holding posts for trained crews until they were required by the front-line units.

 From the time he joined the Luftwaffe until he arrived at his Ergaenzungseinheit, a fighter or dive-bomber pilot had received about 13 months training with 150 to 200 flying hours; a bomber or reconnaissance pilot had received respectively 20 months and 220 to 270 hours.